emcdona1/fmnh_sites_demo/index.md

 # Section 3
 These pages are created in markdown, which can be edited on your computer or directly within your GitHub repo using the browser.
-You can learn basic markdown syntax [here](https://www.markdownguide.org/basic-syntax).
+You can learn basic markdown syntax [here](https://www.markdownguide.org/basic-syntax), or use a WYSIWYG editor like [this one](https://markdown-editor.github.io/).

 ---